Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure

-First, we focus on Model 1 and Model 2 which show almost identical variations of the uncertainties {w.r.t.~$\omega$}, due to their identical form of the oscillations --- {we note that these are the same oscillation model with different choices of $\omega$, and thus we should have expected {\it exactly} identical constraints in Fig.~\ref{fig:8}.
-However, as we have discussed above, the best-fit values of $\zeta$ are slightly different (cf.~Table \ref{tab2}), even though we expect any model dependence of $\zeta$ to be weak (this suggests that more realisations of simulations are needed to measure $\zeta$ as functions of halo number density, redshift, and model (or model parameter), etc., more accurately, which will be left for future work).} As expected, ELGs {place slightly} tighter constraints than LRGs due to their larger number densities {and redshift range}.
-The sharp peaks appeared at $\omega \simeq 100 \ h^{-1}\rm Mpc$ are due to the degeneracy between the oscillatory features and the BAO {wiggles} over the signal-dominated range of scales.
-For $\omega \gtrsim 150 \ h^{-1}\rm Mpc$ the uncertainties do not vary with $\omega$, but for smaller $\omega$ things are complicated for different $k_{\rm max}$.
-For $k_{\rm max} = 0.25 \ h \rm Mpc^{-1}$ we can see {an increase} in the uncertainties at $\omega \lesssim 50 \ h^{-1}\rm Mpc$, while {a} similar {increase} starts to appear at even smaller $\omega$ -- $20 \ h^{-1}\rm Mpc$ -- for $k_{\rm max} = 0.5 \ h \rm Mpc^{-1}$.
+We consider Model 1 first.
+As expected, ELGs {place slightly} tighter constraints than LRGs due to their larger number densities {and redshift range}.
+The sharp peaks that appear at \Yuhaonew{$\omega \simeq 150 \ {\rm Mpc}$} are due to the degeneracy between the oscillatory features and the BAO {wiggles}. \Yuhaonew{We have tested that for $\omega \gtrsim 200 \ {\rm Mpc}$ the uncertainties almost stay as a constant, and so we have cut off the figure at $\omega^m=300\ {\rm Mpc}^m$}.
+For smaller $\omega$, things are complicated {and behave differently} for different $k_{\rm max}$.
+For $k_{\rm max} = 0.25 \ h \rm Mpc^{-1}$ we can see {an increase} in the uncertainties at \Yuhaonew{$\omega \lesssim 70 \ {\rm Mpc}$}, while a similar {increase} starts to appear at even smaller \Yuhaonew{$\omega$ -- $30 \ {\rm Mpc}$} -- for $k_{\rm max} = 0.5 \ h \rm Mpc^{-1}$.
 Thus larger $k_{\rm max}$ has an {extra} advantage of {significantly} reducing the uncertainties for small $\omega${, in addition to giving more stringent constraints (everything else the same) for all $\omega$ overall}. {By comparing} the pairs of {curves with} the same colours, i.e., {the} same cases {($k_{\rm max}$ and reconstructed vs.~unreconstructed)} but different survey areas, {we find that, as expected, a} larger survey area always {gives} better constraints.